-Hormonal methods are the closest to meeting the requirement for a reliable, reversible, safe and acceptable male contraceptive.
+Hormonal methods are the closest to meeting the requirement for a reliable, reversible, safe, and acceptable male contraceptive.
 Although reliability is judged by the efficacy in preventing pregnancy in fertile female partners, as a hormonal male contraceptive aims to prevent pregnancy by reversible inhibition of sperm output, the suppression of spermatogenesis constitutes a useful surrogate marker for development and evaluation of prototype male contraceptive regimens.
-This makes defining the degree of suppression of sperm output required a key strategic issue in developing a hormonal male contraceptive (192).
+This makes defining the degree of suppression of sperm output required a key strategic issue in developing a hormonal male contraceptive (228).

-Two landmark WHO studies, the first ever male contraceptive efficacy studies, involving 671 men from 16 centers in 10 countries established the proof of principle that hormonally-induced azoospermia provides highly reliable, reversible contraception (12, 13).
-Among the minority (~25%) of men who remained severely oligozoospermic (0.1-3 million sperm/ml) using weekly testosterone enanthate injections, contraceptive failure rate (~8% per annum) was directly proportional to their sperm output.
-Hence to achieve highly effective contraception, azoospermia is analogous to anovulation as a sufficient, but not necessary, requirement.
-Nevertheless, reliable contraception by modern standards (21) requires uniform azoospermia as the desirable target for male contraceptive regimens (193).
-No regimen yet achieves this consistently in all men, although in some Asian countries (e.g. China (13), Indonesia (194, 195)) an approximation to uniform azoospermia can be achieved by a variety of regimens.
-A study involving 308 Chinese men in 6 centers has shown that monthly injections of testosterone undecanoate provides highly effective and reversible contraception (15).
-No pregnancies were recorded among men who were azoospermic or severely oligozoospermic (≤ 3 million sperm per mL), providing a 95% upper confidence limit of pregnancy (contraceptive failure) rate of 2.5% per annum.
+Two landmark WHO studies, the first ever male contraceptive efficacy studies, involving 671 men from 16 centers in 10 countries established the proof of principle that hormonally-induced azoospermia provides highly reliable, reversible contraception (14, 15).
+Among the minority (~25%) of men who remained severe oligozoospermic (0.1-3 million sperm/ml) using weekly testosterone enanthate injections, contraceptive failure rate (~8% per annum) was directly proportional to their sperm output.
+Hence to achieve highly effective contraception, azoospermia is analogous to anovulation as a sufficient, but not Nevertheless. necessary, requirement. reliable contraception by modern standards (29) requires uniform azoospermia as the desirable target for male contraceptive regimens (229).
+No regimen yet achieves this consistently in all men, although in some Asian countries (e.g. China (15), Indonesia (230, 231)) an approximation to uniform azoospermia can be achieved by a variety of regimens.
+A study involving 308 Chinese men in 6 centers has shown that monthly injections of testosterone undecanoate provides highly effective and reversible contraception (17).
+No pregnancies were recorded among men who were azoospermic or severely oligozoospermic (≤3 million sperm per mL) providing a 95% upper confidence limit of pregnancy (contraceptive failure) rate of 2.5% per annum.
 The overall failure rate based on suppression of spermatogenesis was <4%.
 The prototype regimen was well tolerated apart from injection site discomfort due to large oil injection volume (4 mL) and reversible androgenic effects (acne, weight gain, hemoglobin, lipids).
-Nevertheless, despite these promising findings, non-Chinese men require combination hormonal regimens involving a 2nd gonadotropin suppressing agent, notably progestins, together with testosterone to ensure adequate spermatogenic suppression.
-Proof of principle for this combination approach was provided by a depot androgen/progestin regimen that observed no pregnancies among 55 couples during 35.5 person-years of exposure (95% upper limit of failure rate ~8%) in a study with satisfactory tolerability and reversibility for a prototype regimen (16).
-Hence, contraceptive efficacy studies show that highly effective contraception can be achieved with suppression of sperm output to near azoospermia (<1 million per mL) (193).
+Nevertheless, despite these promising findings, non-Chinese men require combination hormonal regimens involving a 2nd gonadotropin suppressing agent, notably progestins, together with testosterone to ensure uniformly adequate spermatogenic suppression.
+Proof-of-principle for this combination approach was provided by a depot androgen/progestin regimen that observed no pregnancies among 55 couples during 35.5 personyears of exposure (95% upper limit of failure rate \sim 8%) in a study with satisfactory tolerability and reversibility for a prototype regimen (18).
+Hence, contraceptive efficacy studies show that highly effective contraception can be achieved with suppression of sperm output to near azoospermia (≤ 1 million per mL) (229).
 Ultimately, the efficacy of male contraception must be established by enumerating pregnancies prevented, and not counting sperm.
-The present paucity of male contraceptive efficacy studies, for which placebo controls are effectively impossible (196), makes systematic evaluations comparing practical clinical regimens a task for the future (197).
+The present paucity of male contraceptive efficacy studies, for which placebo controls are ethically impossible (232), makes systematic evaluations comparing practical clinical regimens a task for the future (233).